 We believe an essential component of investor protection is education.
 We provide investors with tools and resources that can help them make wise financial decisions.

 Through the FINRA Investor Education Foundation, we equip underserved audiences nationwide with resources needed for financial success and teach investors to protect themselves from financial fraud.
 Our website offers dozens of free resources about investing and avoiding fraud, including online calculators and investor alerts.
 See our For Investors page.

 When problems between brokers and investors occur, we administer the largest forum specifically designed to resolve securities-related disputes between and among investors, securities firms and individual brokers.

-Our dispute resolution forum is the largest in the country for the securities industry, handling nearly 100 percent of securities-related arbitrations and mediations from more than 70 hearing locations—including at least one in all 50 states, London and Puerto Rico.
+Our dispute resolution forum is the largest in the country for the securities industry, handling nearly 100 percent of securities-related arbitrations and mediations from 69 hearing locations—including at least one in all 50 states, and Puerto Rico.